aditipatra/IBM-Employee-Attrition-Analysis-and-Prediction/README.md

 If the above .ipynb file doesn't load use this link: https://nbviewer.jupyter.org/github/aditipatra/IBM-Employee-Attrition-Analysis-and-Prediction/blob/main/IBM%20Employee%20Attrition%20Analysis%20and%20Prediction.ipynb

-Context
+## Context

-Watson Analytics Sample Data
+### Watson Analytics Sample Data

-Uncover the factors that lead to employee attrition and explore important questions such as ‘show me a breakdown of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
-This is a fictional data set created by IBM data scientists
+Uncovering the factors that lead to employee attrition and exploring important insights.
+This is a fictional data set created by IBM data scientists.

-Content
+### Contents:

 This the data about the employee on various factor influencing the attrition from the company.
-Predict the Attrition of an employee based on the various factor given
+Predicted the Attrition of an employee based on the various factor given:

-Inspiration
+### Inspiration

 Predict the Attrition of an employee based on the various factor given About Dataset

-Education
+### Education

     'Below College'
     'College'